BBN-E/tac-kbp-eal/README.md

 * `docIDMap`: (required if `dump` is `true`) a list of tab-separated pairs of doc ID and path to the them to standard output.

- corresponding original text for all files in the output store.

 ### `poolSystemOutput`
 Combines the system output from multiple systems into a single system output store.